 We love a good road trip and there’s no better kind than a scenic backcountry drive in McCall during the summer.
 Map out your most picturesque route as you make your way in or out of McCall.
 Here are a few great options.

 Another option is to take a scenic drive out to Riggins, Idaho nestled in a canyon near the Salmon River.
-Here you can hike Rapid River Trail that skirts along the river and offers some vertical gain that opens up to beautiful views of the area.
+Here you can hike the Rapid River Trail which skirts along the river and offers some vertical gain that opens up to beautiful views of the area.
 You can also spend a day rafting if you’re looking for more adventure.

-Yellow Pine is a cool destination point that offers camping, hiking, biking and horseback riding.
+Yellow Pine is a cool destination point that offers camping, hiking, biking, and horseback riding.
 This tiny, remote town is nestled in between the Payette and Boise National Forest.
-Sunny skies and warm weather makes this road trip a top summer outdoor activity when visiting McCall.
+Sunny skies and warm weather make this road trip a top summer outdoor activity when visiting McCall.

 Bring your bike or rent one while you’re in town because you won’t want to miss out on the famous single and double tracks near McCall.
-It’s one of the best summer outdoor activities in McCall for the scenery and quality of the trails — plus, it’s suitable for hardcore mountain bikers or people who just want to try it out.
+It’s one of the best things to do in McCall, Idaho in summer for the scenery and quality of the trails — plus, it’s suitable for hardcore mountain bikers or people who just want to try it out.
 Here are some of the best mountain biking spots in McCall.